Private release candidate · Enterprise AI Gateway & Control Plane

 One stable API while models and providers change.

-Applications connect to logical profiles, not physical model IDs.
-Move the code or automatic profile to a different deployment without shipping application changes.
+In an approved deployment, applications connect to logical profiles, not physical model IDs.
+Move the code or automatic profile to a different deployment without changing the logical name; client and provider compatibility still requires validation.

 • Scoped service accountsApplication identity, profile access, and trusted metadata.